streamnative/function-mesh-website/docs/configure/pulsar-functions.md

 ---
 Pulsar Functions is a succinct computing abstraction that Apache Pulsar enables users to express simple ETL and streaming tasks.
 Currently, Function Mesh supports using Java, Python, or Go programming language to define a YAML file of the FUnctions.

-# Prerequisites
+## Prerequisites

-- Create a Kubernetes cluster.
+- Create and connect to a [Kubernetes cluster](https://kubernetes.io/).
-- Create a Pulsar cluster.
+- Create a [Pulsar cluster](https://pulsar.apache.org/docs/en/kubernetes-helm/) in the Kubernetes cluster.
+- Install the Function Mesh Operator and CRD into Kubernetes cluster.
 - Install FunctionMesh operator and CRD into Kubernetes.

-# Steps
+## Steps

 Function Mesh supports using the Functions CRD to define Pulsar Functions.
 This example launches a single Pulsar Functions inside Kubernetes with auto-scaling turned on.